Shanlim/ValorantProContractAnalysis_Project/README.md

 ## Player Contract/Talent Acquisition Recommendations

-- **Ardiis**,
+#### Ardiis (Team: NRG)

-- WHY:
+- **Overall Performance**: Top 4 in Value Player Rating (VPR) for **Sentinels** with the highest First Kill Per Round (FKPR) score among Sentinals, including **Demon1** (another Sentinal player who had the highest VPR score in the entire tournament).
+Ardiis ranked top 20 in VPR overall and top 5 in FKPR overall.

-1. He as a sentinal Role had a really High First Kill Per Round, which was undervalued when placed into the VPR equation due to his also decently high First Death Per Round score.
-Thus I think if he were placed in a role that leveraged high First Kill per round picks like duelist he would thrive and be.
-Even though he is a sentinal role, he is in the top 5 of all players for FKPR score
+- **Undervaluation**: Despite his high FKPR, Ardiis appears undervalued in VPR overall due to his 0/9 clutch performance and a moderate First Death Per Round (FDPR) score, masking his high FKPR impact.

-2. His contract with NRG ends earlier (2024) than the other Franchise players on NRG whose contracts end in 2025
+- **Role Flexibility**: High FKPR suggests potential in a Duelist role, which could improve his First Kill First Death Ratio (FKFD) by reducing FDPR.
+The Duelist role would also provide him with better tools to perform in the clutch.

-3. NRG did not make it out of the group stage to playeroffs, so they might be considering roster changes for the season
+- **Team Performance**: Ardiis's team, **NRG**, did not advance past the group stage, possibly prompting the organization to consider roster changes for the upcoming season.

-4. Might have been undervalued for his inability to clutch, but still remains a solid pick up
+- **Contract Status**: Ardiis's contract is set to end in 2024, which is earlier than NRG's franchise players, whose contracts extend to 2025.
+This presents a timely opportunity for other organizations to acquire a high-potential player.

 - **Less**, from LOUD